 An actual financial aid credit is a credit that has already been disbursed and posted to your e-bill.
 In the case of a loan, this means you have e-signed all of your promissory notes and the lender has electronically transferred the funds to your account.
 Loan promissory note e-signing and loan disbursement usually happens in the late summer or in mid-September, depending on the loan type.
 In the case of an HLS Grant, an actual disbursement of funds means that we have finalized your grant amount and funded it from one of our endowed scholarship accounts.
 This does not happen, generally, until early November upon the completion of the Fall Financial Aid Update Process, which occurs during the months of September and October.

 An anticipated financial aid credit is a credit that is expected to post to your e-bill at a future date.
 Anticipated financial aid credits are based on what our office has on record as aid awarded to you at a given time.
-This data is sent to the Student Receivables Office for posting to your bill as an anticipated credit.
-We update anticipated aid credits with the Student Receivables Office on a regular basis and before each e-bill is generated.
+This data is sent to the central Student Financial Services Office for posting to your bill as an anticipated credit.
+We update anticipated aid credits with central on a regular basis and before each e-bill is generated.

 The following funds will be posted to your e-bill as anticipated aid: HLS Grant, Direct Stafford Loans, Harvard Law School Loans and Perkins Loans, and supplemental loans which are secured (meaning that you have initiated the application process for that specific loan) such as GradPLUS loans or HUECU loans.
 In addition, outside funding (such as external scholarships and VA funding) that is disbursed directly to the school may be posted to the e-bill as anticipated aid.
 Funds that are not secured, such as the “Optional Supplemental Loan Offer” or the “Required Supplemental Base Loan,” are not posted as anticipated aid because you must first secure these funds by selecting a loan source and completing a separate application process.